heltonmaia/proj_roboticArm/README.md

 Note that the Voice control method uses Google's Gemini 2.0 Flash model, and it needs an API key, which you can get <a href="https://aistudio.google.com/app/apikey" target="_blank">here</a>.
 You will need to login with your google account in order to get the API key.

-Now just copy and paste the API key to it's place within the Setup window:
+Now just copy and paste the API key to its place in the configuration window:
 <p align="center"><img src="https://github.com/heltonmaia/proj_roboticArm/blob/main/images/app/api_key.png" style="width: 600px; height: 420px;"></p>

 #### **Selecting the right COM port**